SlowDash integrates Python scripts written by users, with features including:

 set_V0()

-with a parameter in the value
+with a parameter from the value

 input